 Benefits Provided - MEABT provides healthcare insurance benefits for school retirees and their dependents.
-The employee must have participated in the MEABT health plan for the 12 months prior to retirement and have 10 years of continuous active service and enrollment in the health plan (under age 50), or 5 years of continuous active service and enrollment in the health plan (age 50 or above), in order to be eligible for postretirement benefits.
-The retiree is eligible for a State subsidy of 45% of the blended single premium for the retiree only.
+The employee must have participated in the MEABT health plan for the 12 months prior to retirement and have 10 years of continuous active service and enrollment in the health plan (under age 50), or 5 years of continuous active service and enrollment in the health plan (under to be eligible for postretirement benefits.
+The retiree is eligible for a State subsidy of 55% of the blended single premium for the retiree only.
 Under State laws, the blended premium is determined by blending rates for active members and retired members.